dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

-This class gets `TaskListService` injected and subscribe a few methods to the `Observables` returned.
-Both `taskAdded` and `deleteTask` triggers a call to `loadTasks` method when the `Observables` respond without errors. `console.log` is triggered by these methods to handle cases where errors are issued by the serverless REST API.
+This class gets `TaskListService` injected and add a few callback methods to the `Observables` responses.
+Both `taskAdded$` and `deleteTask$` triggers a call to `loadTasks` method when the `Observables` respond without errors. `console.log` is triggered by these methods to handle cases where errors are issued by the serverless REST API.

-The `loadTasks` method adds an arrow function as a callback to `loadTasks` to assign the result to `tasks` property.
+The `loadTasks` method calls `taskListService.loadTasks$` to assign the result to `tasks` property.

 With the three exposed methods and the `task` property filled, we can now implement the `TaskListComponent` interface, which resides in the `src/app/task-list/task-list.component.html` file.

 This is what this file should look like:

 {% highlight html %}
+{% raw %}
 <md-card>
   <md-card-title>Task List</md-card-title>
   <md-card-subtitle>All your tasks in one place.</md-card-subtitle>